alkampfergit/personal-blog/codewrecks/content/post/old/2011/01/mtm-and-the-cycle-of-a-bug.md

 In the video I show how the tester can use existing action recording to speedup test execution, the tester find an error, creates a bug, and now it is time for developer to fix it.

 The developer begins working with the bug and he need first of all to be able to reproduce the bug before starting to understand how to fix it.
-Thanks to the recording of test execution, he can create a new CodedUI test based on MTM recording just choosing â€œuse Existing action recordingâ€  to create the CUIT; Visual Studio now opens a form to select the Test Case that contains the action recording
+Thanks to the recording of test execution, he can create a new CodedUI test based on MTM recording just choosing *use Existing action recording*  to create the CUIT; Visual Studio now opens a form to select the Test Case that contains the action recording

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2011/01/image_thumb12.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2011/01/image12.png)